statechannels/statechannels/packages/docs-website/docs/docs/protocol-tutorial/outcomes.md

 ## Outcomes that guarantee

 Guarantee Asset Outcomes are similar to Allocation Asset Outcomes, only they not have any amounts.
-Their purpose is to simply express an ordering of destinations for a given asset holder (say, a given token).
+Their purpose is to simply express an ordering of destinations for a given asset (say, a given token).

 A channel that has a guarantee outcome is said to be a guarantor channel.